hermit-os/libhermit/README.md

 <img width="100" align="right" src="img/hermitcore_logo.png" />

+## DEPRECATION NOTICE:

+**We have shifted our efforts from this project to the [rusty-hermit](https://github.com/hermitcore/rusty-hermit) project, which is also a unikernel but rewritten in Rust.
+This project will not receive any active contributions from the maintainers and only limited responses/help in GitHub issues.**

 # HermitCore - A lightweight unikernel for a scalable and predictable runtime behavior

 [![Build Status](https://travis-ci.org/hermitcore/libhermit.svg?branch=master)](https://travis-ci.org/hermitcore/libhermit)